 In this video, the former World Barista Champion James Hoffmann explains how adding a few drops of water, can help you get rid of static in your grinder.

 I love James Hoffmann’s content.
 Usually, he’s got a really curious attitude, and no problem questioning some of the many dogmas and superstitions in specialty coffee.
-I’d definitely recommend that you check out his blog, Jim Seven.

 the ‘ross droplet technique’?